-I have to thank my friend Carolyn who hosts A Southerner’s Notebook blog for this recipe.
-We went to high school together many years ago in Pensacola and she is an excellent cook.
-Carolyn’s blog is loaded with many fabulous recipes and lots of decorating ideas as well as beautiful table settings.
-Her blog and my sister’s blog, The Pudge Factor actually inspired me to start on my blogging adventure.
+I have to thank my friend Carolyn Haley who hosts A Southerner’s Notebook blog for sharing this recipe with me several years ago.
+We went to high school together in Pensacola and Carolyn is an excellent cook.
+Her blog is loaded with many fabulous recipes and lots of decorating ideas as well as beautiful table settings.
+Carolyn and my sister Chula at The Pudge Factor blog actually inspired me to start on my blogging journey.

 Cook pasta al dente according to the directions on the package.
 Drain and set aside.

 Add the pasta to the sauce and mix thoroughly.
-Then stir in the Parmesan, cubed mozzarella, fresh parsley and roasted chicken.
-Taste for seasoning and combine all ingredients.
+Then stir in 3/4 cup of the Parmesan cheese, cubed mozzarella, fresh parsley and roasted chicken.
+Taste for seasoning and mix well to combine all ingredients.

 Pour into a buttered casserole dish and top the mixture with the remaining Parmesan cheese.
 Bake 25-30 minutes at 350 degrees or until the topping is lightly browned and melted.